Nurbanu Sultan: Jewish origin

 Turkish historian Ahmet Refik believed she was of Jewish descent named Rachel, as did other Turkish historians.

 Early life

-Nurbanu who was said to be prominent in the palace with her beauty and extraordinary intelligence, was sent to Manisa as one of the concubines of the harem of Şehzade Selim in 1543, and she gave him a son, Murad, next Sultan of the Ottoman Empire after his father, and at least two daughters.
+Nurbanu who was said to be prominent in the palace with her beauty and extraordinary intelligence, was sent to Manisa as one of the concubines of the harem of Şehzade Selim in 1543, and she bore him a son, Murad, who succeeded his father as the next Sultan of the Ottoman Empire, and one daughter.